-For the year ended December 31, 2020, we invested \$12.3 million in research and development, an increase from prior years attributable to the expansion of PC accessories development capability and, the Stealth 600 and Stealth 700 Gen 2 wireless gaming headsets for the recently-launched Xbox and PlayStation®5 platforms, investments to increase the company's software capabilities, and investments to begin work on several new product categories launching in 2021.
+For the years ended December 31, 2020 and 2019, we expended \$12.3 million and \$7.9 million, respectively.
+For the year 2020, this increase was attributable to the expansion of PC accessories development capability and, the Stealth 600 and Stealth 700 Gen 2 wireless gaming headsets for Xbox and PlayStation®5 platforms, investments to increase the company's software capabilities, and investments to begin work on several new product categories that launched in 2021.
+For the year 2019, expenses were reflective of new product initiatives, patent related costs and ROCCAT headcount expenses.